vipuldcoder/mhwkb.github.io/TESTING.md

 8. Update the gem manager by running `gem update --system`
 9. Update your gems by running `gem update`
 10. If you are missing bundler, please install it `gem install bundler`
-11. Install Jekyll | `gem install jekyll`
+11. Install jekyll | `gem install jekyll`
 12. From inside the mhwkb.github.io **jekyll** directory, run `bundle install`
-13. To start the Jekyll server | `bundle exec jekyll serve --watch`
+13. To start the Jekyll server | `bin/run-jekyll`

-Periodically you will need to run `bundle install` in the **jekyll** directory to update the gems (you'll receive errors when you start the Jekyll server).
+Periodically you will need to run `bundle install` in the **jekyll** directory to update the gems (you'll receive errors when you start the jekyll server).

 In your browser, go to http://localhost:4000 and you should see the mhwkb.github.io web site.